LeafandJam/leaf-guides/content/posts/stremio.md

 Stremio is the service used to display all the movies/TV and where you can have your library.
 It is the User-Interface.

-2. Download [Stremio](https://www.stremio.com/) for your device from Here and set it up by running the installer.
+2. Download [Stremio](https://www.stremio.com/) for your device and set it up by running the installer.

 3. Once installed, visit this link to install torrentio:
 ```https://torrentio.strem.fun/configure```